DigitLib/whisper-webui-vad/docs/options.md

 Note that detected lines in gaps between speech sections will not be included in the prompt (if silero-vad or silero-vad-expand-into-gaps) is used.

+# Command Line Options

+Both `app.py` and `cli.py` also accept command line options, such as the ability to enable parallel execution on multiple CPU/GPU cores, the default model name/VAD and so on.
+Consult the README in the root folder for more information.